obsidianmd/obsidian-help/en/Licenses and payment/Commercial license.md

 > If your research involves producing a commercial product—for example if your research contributes to revenue-generating commercial activities—you need a commercial license for your usage.
 If your research doesn't contribute to a commercial product, or if your research has not yet led to commercial activities, you don't need a license.

 > [!question]- Q13: I work for a government or an arm's length body or agency.
 Do I need a commercial license?
 > Yes, you need a commercial license.
-From our EULA, if you use Obsidian for commercial use, you must obtain a commercial license.
-Commercial use is defined as using Obsidian for "work-related activities in a company with two (2) or more employees".
-The EULA's revenue-generating clause exempts non-profit organizations.
+Per our [Terms of Service](https://obsidian.md/terms), if you use Obsidian for commercial use, you must obtain a commercial license.
+Commercial use is defined as using Obsidian for work-related activities in a for-profit company with two or more employees.
+Registered charitable and non-profit organizations are exempted.

 > [!question]- Q14: I use Obsidian during work for things like writing down team processes and taking notes for team meetings.
 Do I need a commercial license?
 > If you are a single-person company, then you don't require a commercial license.
 Otherwise, if you have more than one person in the company, then you would require a commercial license.